We all play a part for the Gator Good.

 Making a great impression versus making a good impression is determined by the amount of work we put into the details.
 This is why it is essential that a campus visit plan is developed for every candidate invited to the University of Florida.
 The plan should include the big events of the visit, such as when the candidate is meeting with the search committee and the place and time of their seminar.
 It should also include the small details, such as who will be escorting the candidate on campus, who is meeting them at the airport and who is joining them for dinner, including phone contacts.

-By creating a standardized plan, you also prevent any appearance of favoritism among candidates as they are all treated equally during their visit and the same information about the position, department and campus is provided to all.
+By creating a standardized plan, you ensure that all candidates are afforded the same opportunity during their visit and that each candidate is provided with the same information about the position, the department and the campus.

 At the University of Florida, we encourage the use of behavioral questions as part of the interviewing process.
 The premise of behavioral questions is that past performance and behavior are the best indicators of future performance and behavior.
 Ultimately, what we try to accomplish during the interview is to gather enough data to help us assess the candidate’s competencies, knowledge, skills and abilities.

 The questions should be developed well in advance of the interviewing phase of the faculty search process and should be tailored to the main competencies that the ideal candidate should have.
 Additionally, the questions should be posed to all candidates, as this allows each member of the search committee to collect comparable information from all candidates.
 Consider using the resources below to assist you through this process.